MiltonStanley/cyclical_cube_summer/README.md

-# CubeSum
+# CyclicalCubeSum

-CubeSum calculates the veracity and accuracy of the "153" data fround [here](http://home.earthlink.net/~bobseller1/id89.html).
+CyclicalCubeSum calculates the veracity and accuracy of the "153" data fround [here](http://home.earthlink.net/~bobseller1/id89.html).

 ## Installation